caspii/casparwre.de/_posts/2021-10-05-launching-a-product-without-a-login.md

 ## No login => simpler code => quicker launch
 When I learned to code, it was whilst building the frontend for [Kittysplit.com](https://kittysplit.com/) as a side-project.
-A few years later, I was still very much a beginner when I began work on [Keepthescore.co](https://keepthescore.co).
+A few years later, I was still very much a beginner when I began work on [keepthescore.com](https://keepthescore.com).
 Again, it was a side-project.
 I am convinced that if either of those products had required a login I would never have built them.
 (Keepthescore has since [become my full-time job](/blog/becoming-an-indie-hacker/)).

 Adding a login means you need to know about sessions, password hashing and other stuff which is very intimidating to a noob.
 It is likely to tip her into the "hmmm, this seems more trouble than it's worth" camp.

 So how does a product without a login even work?
-In the case of Keepthescore.co, when you create a new scoreboard you are given a unique and secret link.
+In the case of keepthescore.com, when you create a new scoreboard you are given a unique and secret link.
 You can access and edit your board with the link.

 To make things easier, the unique link